FP4 All the Way: Fully Quantized Training of LLMs: Experiments

-\paragraph{Quantization Aware Fine-tuning (QAF).} The FP4 training results (\cref{fig:fullFp4}) in a small gap in training loss compared to the BF16 baseline.
-As shown in \cref{fig:noiseDynamic}, increasing the precision raises the gradient-to-noise ratio above the critical threshold.
+\paragraph{Quantization Aware Fine-tuning (QAF).} FP4 training results (\cref{fig:fullFp4}) in a small gap in training loss compared to the BF16 baseline.
+As shown in \cref{fig:noiseDynamic}, increasing the precision raises the gradient-to-noise ratio higher above the critical threshold.
 To close the remaining gap, we introduce a brief quantization-aware finetuning (QAF) phase, where pretraining continues on the same dataset with the forward pass kept in FP4, while the backward pass is executed in BF16.
-Keeping the forward path in FP4 ensures that the model remains fully compatible with low-precision inference.
+Keeping the forward path in FP4 ensures that the model remains fully compatible with low-precision inference, \rebuttal{without requiring any additional processes such as post-training-quantization}.
 During this stage, we reset the learning rate and apply a short warmup (40 iterations) followed by a cosine decay schedule with an initial peak learning rate.
-In \cref{fig:fp4Fnt} we present that this short QAF can close completely the gap with BF16 baseline.
+In \cref{fig:fp4Fnt} we present that this short QAF can completely close the gap with BF16 baseline, \rebuttal{achieving an average bits of 4.3 bits for GEMMs across training + QAF.} \rebuttal{In the Appendix \cref{tab:qag_length} we show an ablation study of the QAF length ratio required to get similar final loss as BF16.
+We find it decreases for larger datasets.}

-\paragraph{Zero-shot Performance.} Table \ref{tab:zeroshot} compares the zero-shot performance (accuracy and perplexity) on downstream tasks between the BF16 baseline and our FP4 model --- both after the FP4 training phase (200B tokens) and after QAF phase (+20B tokens).
+\paragraph{Zero-shot Performance.} Table \ref{tab:zeroshot} compares the zero-shot performance (accuracy and perplexity) on downstream tasks between the BF16 baseline and our FP4 model --- both after the FP4 training phase (\rebuttal{1T} tokens) and after QAF phase (\rebuttal{+40B} tokens).
 Notice that while a small gap is observed in part of the tasks after the FP4 training phase, it is completely closed after the QAF.